HadleyLab/nicegui_chat/branding/BRAND_GUIDELINES.md

 ### Logo Elements

 **Icon Design:**
-- Combines a heart shape with a chat bubble
+- Features a chat bubble with a heart-shaped transparent mask that creates a heart-shaped hole
 - Soft, rounded edges for approachability
 - Gradient from Rose Quartz to Soft Mauve
 - Optional: subtle sparkle/stars for AI innovation